 Ending your substance abuse is a huge accomplishment and absolutely necessary if you want a second chance at life.
 But that will only take you so far.
 Your emotional sobriety is directly related to your success in recovery.
 It is arguably the most important part of your recovery and for the following reasons:

 A major part of recovery is acceptance.
 You will work to accept that you are powerless over drugs or alcohol.
 You are encouraged to accept your past actions and strive to correct them if possible.
 You will also need to accept both the positive and negative emotions you feel in recovery.
 The greatest benefit of acceptance for emotional sobriety is no longer needing to keep fighting.
 All of your emotions are real and valid, and accepting them for what they are can bring you emotional stability.
+Eliminating emotional dependencies becomes a crucial part of accepting yourself in recovery and truly developing emotional sobriety.

 Your emotional sobriety is critical to your recovery.
 When you focus on caring for and managing your emotions effectively, you can achieve true success.